Trash on Mars? NASA finds human junk on red planet

-MARS (KXAN) – It took us a few decades, but we’ve finally done it.
-We have officially left our trash on another planet.
+It took us a few decades, but we’ve finally done it.
+We have officially left our trash on another planet, KTLA sister station KXAN reported.
 Last week, NASA’s Perseverance Mars Rover team tweeted a startling discovery:

 “My team has spotted something unexpected: It’s a piece of a thermal blanket that they think may have come from my descent stage, the rocket-powered jet pack that set me down on landing day back in 2021.”@NASAPersevere